BioJulia/Bio.jl/docs/src/man/intervals.md

 ## Random access of intervals

 It is often the case that the user is interested in specific regions of a file.
-In such a case, reading all data from top to the specifc regions is a time-wasting process when handing a big data file.
+In such a case, reading all data from top to the specific regions is a time-wasting process when handing a big data file.

 [Tabix](http://www.htslib.org/doc/tabix.html) is a tool to index an interval